-For general information about Cataloguing, Acquisitions and Processing, please contact the Manager of Bibliographic Services
+For general information about Cataloguing, Acquisitions and Processing, please contact the Manager of Systems and Technical Services

 Shortgrass provides regularly scheduled deliveries of purchased materials, interlibrary loans, and circulating collections to member public libraries as well as contracted partners (PRSD, MHC).
 The deliveries include correspondence, promotional materials, announcements, reports, etc. Learn more about our Delivery Schedule